sasip-climate/my-doc-online/source/build_documentation.md

 ## 0. Get ready on github
 As a pre-requisite, you need:
 * to have a github account,
-* to have created a new github Project, say for example `my-doc-online` ([see here on gihub](https://github.com/sasip-climate/my-doc-online)),
+* to have created a new github Project, say for example `my-docs-online` ([see here on gihub](https://github.com/sasip-climate/my-docs-online)),
 * this Project contains a source folder where you will put the text files containing the documentation.

-As an example, here is the structure of the `my-doc-online` github project:
+As an example, here is the structure of the `my-docs-online` github project:
 ```
-my-doc-online/
+my-docs-online/
 ├── LICENSE
 ├── README.md
 ├── requirements.txt